-Students in the School Counseling program are endorsed for licensure when the endorsement materials described above are sent from the College to the Ohio Department of Education.
+Students in the School Counseling program are endorsed for licensure when the endorsement materials described above are sent from the College of Education to the Ohio Department of Education.
 Students in the Clinical Mental Health Counseling Program are endorsed for licensure when their official transcripts are sent to the State Counselor, Social Worker, and Marriage and Family Therapy Board.
 Beyond this, students may request the recommendation of professors in the program when they are seeking other credentials or employment.
 Faculty reserve the right to refuse such requests when they believe they are unfamiliar with the student's work and skills or when they have reason to believe the student should not be endorsed for credentials or employment for particular reasons.
+Should a concern arise about a student's suitability for the profession while that student is taking a course, a counseling faculty member is obliged to hold a Concern Conference.
+If the instructor is a part-time faculty member, they should report their concern to the coordinator of the counseling programs or department chairperson and set up a meeting with the coordinator and the student in question.